Toward Autonomous Long-Horizon Engineering for ML Research

-On the controlled evaluation, \papername{} delivers the strongest overall performance under both backbones.
-It reaches the same 81.82 Any Medal\% with Gemini-3-Flash and GLM-5, improving over the strongest matched baseline by 4.55 and 18.18 points, respectively.
-The gains are mirrored in Above Median\%, with a consistent 9.09-point improvement under both backbones.
-Taken together, these results suggest that \papername{} is effective not only at producing valid submissions, but at sustaining the experiment-improvement process needed to obtain competitive outcomes.
+Table~\ref{tab:mle_bench_lite} reports MLE-Bench Lite results.
+In controlled comparisons, \papername{} reaches 81.82 Any Medal\% under both backbones, improving over the strongest matched baseline by 4.55 points with Gemini-3-Flash and 16.67 points with GLM-5.
+The gains are also reflected in Above Median\%, where \papername{} improves by 9.09 points under both backbones.
+These results indicate that \papername{} not only produces valid submissions, but also sustains the iterative improvement needed to obtain competitive outcomes.
+Relative to contextual references, \papername{} exceeds the Codex/GPT-5.5 xhigh harness by 13.64 Any Medal points and surpasses the strongest official leaderboard Any Medal result reported in Table~\ref{tab:mle_bench_lite}.

-Official leaderboard rows provide additional context, though they are not directly matched comparisons.
-Under this broader reference set, the 81.82 Any Medal\% achieved by \papername{} exceeds all leaderboard results reported in Table~\ref{tab:mle_bench_lite}, whose highest Any Medal\% is 75.76.
-This provides further evidence that the benefits of \papername{} extend beyond paper replication to competition-style long-horizon ML engineering.